skkeeper/common-typo-detector/README.md

 ### Code of Conduct

-While I strongly believe in freedom of expression and in some circumstances have called myself a _first amendment absolutist_, this project will not be the forum for anything that violates the Contributor Code of Conduct document that is included.
-This is a safe place for working, if you want to express yourself in a way that offends people, save it for when we have a beer.

-Therefore note that this project is released with a Contributor Code of Conduct.
+Note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 ## TODO